 I used to use my cast iron skillet, but I was sick of things sticking to it.
 So, I invested in a Le Creuset non-stick deep fry pan.
 It's a little pricey, but worth every penny.

 The best thing is that when I cooked the egg for this Chinese cauliflower pork fried rice recipe, it slid right out of the pan.
 I rarely have that kind of success in my large cast iron pan.

-And, Le Creuset guarantees that the non-stick serface won’t flake, peel or rust.
+And, Le Creuset guarantees that the non-stick surface won't flake, peel or rust.
 You can even use metal utensils on it, but still prefer to baby it with high temperature silicone ones.

-I stayed away from non-stick pans for a long time because I the ones I used used to peel and I was afraid of toxins in my food.
-But, I don’t have to worry about that with the higher end pans.
+I stayed away from non-stick pans for a long time because I the ones I used would peel and I was afraid of toxins in my food.
+But, I don't have to worry about that with the higher end pans.